 May this be the declaration of our hearts.

 As we read through the laws given to Israel, we may consider some to be not just harsh, but wrong.
 Imagine facing the death penalty because you cursed your parents!
 Well, it is harsh, but it isn’t wrong.
-I’m not saying this should be a law for all nations today (context needs to be considered) but it is tragic to see the disrespect and dishonor towards parents today.
+I’m not saying this should be a law for all nations today (context needs to be considered) but it is tragic to see the disrespect and dishonor many children have towards their parents today.
 Those parents are the symbol of authority, so when children have no conviction to honor and obey their parents, it spills over into all other forms of authority – teachers, police officers, government, and ultimately God.

-Penalties applied are indeed preventative.
+Penalties described and applied are indeed preventative.

 Jesus indicts the Scribes and Pharisees vehemently.
 They were legalistic hypocrites who reproduced themselves with an evil that escalated.
 They devoured widows houses by taking their money (imagine that).
 They prayed long eloquent prayers, but only for show.
 They were fools who had it all wrong, backwards, they were blind leaders of the blind.
 They tithed from their gardens to God (there’s that legalism showing up) but neglected to keep the more important things, like justice, mercy, and faith.
 Jesus said, “You should have practiced the latter, without neglecting the former.”
 They were straining at gnats, but swallowing camels; they looked good, alive on the outside, but they were bad to the bone, dead on the inside (see Revelation 3:1).